Kian Soltani

 Kian Soltani (کیان سلطانی; born 3 June 1992) is an Austrian-Iranian cellist, born in Bregenz to a family of Iranian musicians.
 He has held the post of principal cellist in Daniel Barenboim's West-Eastern Divan Orchestra, where he came to prominence performing Beethoven's Triple Concerto on the orchestra's 2015 tour.

-He began playing the cello at the age of four and, at age 12 he began his studies with Ivan Monighetti at Basel Music Academy.
-He completed his studies as a member of the Young Soloist Programme at the Kronberg Academy in Taunus, Germany, and the International Music Academy in Liechtenstein.
-He was artist in residence at the Residentie Orchestra in The Hague for the 2018–2019 season.
+He began playing the cello at the age of four and, at age 12 he began his studies with Ivan Monighetti at the Basel Music Academy.
+He completed his studies as a member of the Young Soloist Programme at the Kronberg Academy in Germany, and the International Music Academy in Liechtenstein.
+For the 2018–2019 season, he was Artist-in-Residence at the Residentie Orchestra in The Hague.

 Awards and competitions

 Soltani was awarded the Lucerne Festival's 2017 Credit Suisse Young Artist Award and the Schleswig-Holstein Musik Festival's 2017 Leonard Bernstein Award.
 He received the Luitpold Prize (German: Luitpoldpreis) of the Festival Kissinger Sommer in 2014.
 In 2013, he won the first prize at the Paulo Cello Competition in Helsinki, Finland.
 He has also won the first prize in the Karl Davidoff International Cello Competition in Latvia and the International Cello Competition 'Antonio Janigro' in Croatia, and became a member of the Anne-Sophie Mutter Foundation in 2014.